When you do your due diligence before buying a property, one must-have element of that process is a perc test (also known as a percolation test).

 As tempting as it may be to purchase the land anyway and try to make something work, you have to think of the worst-case scenario.

-If you know the soil won’t work for a septic system before purchasing, then you should avoid purchasing the lot unless you only want to use it for recreational purposes.
+If you know the soil won’t work for a septic system before purchasing, then you should avoid purchasing the lot unless you only want to use it for recreational purposes or you fully understand the potential complications (see below).

 5. Don’t panic if your land fails a perc test